-Exhibit Number Description 1.1 Form of Underwriting Agreement 2.1 Agreement and Plan of Merger, dated as of September 30, 2005, by and among Luna Innovations Incorporated, Luna Technologies Acquisition Corp., Luna Technologies, Inc. and certain stockholders 3.1 Amended and Restated Certificate of Incorporation of the Registrant as currently in effect 3.2 Form of Amended and Restated Certificate of Incorporation of the Registrant to be effective upon closing of the offering 3.3 Amended and Restated Bylaws of the Registrant as currently in effect 3.4 Form of Amended and Restated Bylaws of the Registrant to be effective upon closing of the offering 4.1 Specimen Common Stock certificate of the Registrant 4.2 Form of Senior Convertible Promissory Note 4.3 Warrant to Purchase 1,047 Shares of Class B Common Stock of Luna Innovations Incorporated, issued on September 30, 2005 4.4 Warrant to Purchase 2,636 Shares of Class B Common Stock of Luna Innovations Incorporated, issued on November 11, 2005 4.5 Warrant to Purchase 2,554 Shares of Class B Common Stock of Luna Innovations Incorporated, issued on September 30, 2005 4.6 Form of Warrant to Purchase Shares of Common Stock of Luna Innovations Incorporated 4.7 Form of Stock Option Agreement 5.1 Opinion of Wilson Sonsini Goodrich & Rosati, Professional Corporation 10.1 Form of Indemnification Agreement for directors and executive officers 10.2 Employment Letter between Scott A. Graeff and Luna Innovations Incorporated dated April 14, 2005 10.3 Employment Letter between Robert Lenk and Luna Innovations Incorporated dated August 13, 2005 10.4 Employment Letter between John Goehrke and Luna Innovations Incorporated dated September 20, 2005 10.5 Employment Letter between Kenneth Ferris and Luna Innovations Incorporated dated October 24, 2005 10.6 Loan Agreement, dated as of November 10, 2005, by and between Luna Innovations Incorporated and First National Bank 10.7 2003 Stock Plan 10.8 Amended and Restated Investor Rights Agreement, dated December 30, 2005, by and among Luna Innovations Incorporated, Carilion Health System and certain stockholders 10.9 2006 Equity Incentive Plan 10.10 Warehouse and Office Lease, dated June 2003, between Georgia Anne Snyder-Falkinham and Luna Innovations Incorporated (2851 Commerce Street, Blacksburg, Virginia) 10.11 Lease Agreement between William M. Sterrett, Jr. Family Limited Partnership and Luna Innovations Incorporated (2903-A Commerce Street, Blacksburg, Virginia) 10.12 Lease Agreement between William M. Sterrett, Jr. Family Limited Partnership and Luna Innovations Incorporated (2903-B Commerce Street, Blacksburg, Virginia)
+Exhibit Number Description 1.1 Form of Underwriting Agreement 2.1 Agreement and Plan of Merger, dated as of September 30, 2005, by and among Luna Innovations Incorporated, Luna Technologies Acquisition Corp., Luna Technologies, Inc. and certain stockholders 3.1 Amended and Restated Certificate of Incorporation of the Registrant as currently in effect 3.2 Form of Amended and Restated Certificate of Incorporation of the Registrant to be effective upon closing of the offering 3.3 Amended and Restated Bylaws of the Registrant as currently in effect 3.4 Form of Amended and Restated Bylaws of the Registrant to be effective upon closing of the offering 3.5 Form of Amended and Restated Certificate of Incorporation to be filed prior to effectiveness of registration statement 4.1 Specimen Common Stock certificate of the Registrant 4.2 Form of Senior Convertible Promissory Note 4.3 Warrant to Purchase 1,047 Shares of Class B Common Stock of Luna Innovations Incorporated, issued on September 30, 200 4.4 Warrant to Purchase 2,636 Shares of Class B Common Stock of Luna Innovations Incorporated, issued on November 11, 2005 4.5 Warrant to Purchase 2,554 Shares of Class B Common Stock of Luna Innovations Incorporated, issued on September 30, 200 4.6 Form of Warrant to Purchase Shares of Common Stock of Luna Innovations Incorporated 4.7 Form of Stock Option Agreement 5.1 Form of Opinion of Wilson Sonsini Goodrich & Rosati, Professional Corporation 10.1 Form of Indemnification Agreement for directors and executive officers 10.2 Employment Letter between Scott A. Graeff and Luna Innovations Incorporated dated April 14, 2005 10.3 Employment Letter between Robert Lenk and Luna Innovations Incorporated dated August 13, 2005 10.4 Employment Letter between John Goehrke and Luna Innovations Incorporated dated September 20, 2005 10.5 Employment Letter between Kenneth Ferris and Luna Innovations Incorporated dated October 24, 2005 10.6 Amended Loan Agreement, dated as of May 12, 2006, by and between Luna Innovations Incorporated and First National Bank 10.7 2003 Stock Plan 10.8 Amended and Restated Investor Rights Agreement, dated December 30, 2005, by and among Luna Innovations Incorporated, Carilion Health System and certain stockholders 10.9 2006 Equity Incentive Plan 10.10 Warehouse and Office Lease, dated June 2003, between Georgia Anne Snyder-Falkinham and Luna Innovations Incorporated (2851 Commerce Street, Blacksburg, Virginia) 10.11 Lease Agreement between William M. Sterrett, Jr. Family Limited Partnership and Luna Innovations Incorporated (2903-A Commerce Street, Blacksburg, Virginia) 10.12 Lease Agreement between William M. Sterrett, Jr. Family Limited Partnership and Luna Innovations Incorporated (2903-B Commerce Street, Blacksburg, Virginia)